The Intervention Process

 Prior to the intervention, if your loved one has any mental illness or disorder, there’s no help coming from the drugs or alcohol in their system.
 It can make them horribly irrational, and even lash out verbally, or violently, as stated above.
 Trained professionals will know how to deal with this in a safe and effective manner.

-If your loved one has ever been known to have serious thoughts of suicide or has attempted suicide in the past, a professional can help in advising how the intervention should go and maintain a positive air of wordplay to refrain the user from reverting back to those thought processes.
+If your loved one has ever been known to have thoughts of suicide or has attempted suicide in the past, a professional can help in advising how the intervention should go and maintain a positive and supportive environment that may help in preventing the user from reverting back to those thought processes.

 They Are Responding Positively – Now What Do I Do?